njericha/SedimentSourceAnalysis.jl/Readme.md

 `randomtensor.jl`: Factorizes a random 50x50x50 tensor.
 See how the factorization performs in theory when a perfect factorization exists.

 ## Submodules
 The main submodule of this repo is SedimentTools.
-The submodule MTF has been moved to a separate repo [MatrixTensorFactor](https://github.com/MPF-Optimization-Laboratory/MatrixTensorFactor.jl).
+The submodule MTF has been moved to a separate repo [BlockTensorDecomposition](https://github.com/MPF-Optimization-Laboratory/BlockTensorDecomposition.jl).

 ### SedimentTools
 Holds various types at the [`Grain`], and [`Sink`] level, importing ([`read_raw_data`]) and processing data ([`make_densities`]) functions, and additional methods of some [Plots.jl](https://docs.juliaplots.org/stable/) functions for visualization with these custom types.

-### MatrixTensorFactor
+### BlockTensorDecomposition
 Defines the main factorization function [`nnmtf`](@ref) and related mathematical functions.
-See the repo here [MatrixTensorFactor.jl](https://github.com/MPF-Optimization-Laboratory/MatrixTensorFactor.jl).
+See the repo here [BlockTensorDecomposition.jl](https://github.com/MPF-Optimization-Laboratory/BlockTensorDecomposition.jl).

 # Citation